Brain Hacks for ADHD Minds at Work

 How I Began Hacking My ADHD Brain

-Back when I was a struggling advertising executive, before I knew I had ADHD, I couldn’t stay on task or get projects finished.
+Back when I was a struggling advertising executive, before I knew I had attention deficit hyperactivity disorder (ADHD or ADD), I couldn’t stay on task or get projects finished.
 I didn’t know why, but I knew chances were good that I wouldn’t be promoted.

-One day a friend gave me an audio book, Deepak Chopra’s Seven Spiritual Laws of Success.
+One day a friend gave me an audiobook, Deepak Chopra’s Seven Spiritual Laws of Success (#CommissionsEarned).
 I thought, “A bunch of malarkey that I’ll never understand, much less be able to use in my pursuit of corporate success.”
 But in that book was an insight: 90 percent of the noise in my brain was useless, ego-based chatter — worrying about the past, anxieties about the future, and petty judgments about this and that.
 If I could recognize that noise, I could choose to listen to it or go with other thoughts.

 This was my first “brain hack.”
 I could now make distinctions between malarkey and the meaningful, and “flip a switch” to shut down some of that noise.
 I could quiet my mind on demand.

-Some of those with attention deficit disorder (ADHD or ADD) are physically hyperactive, but all of us are mentally hyperactive, which leads to excessive worry and useless rumination.
+Some of those with ADHD are physically hyperactive, but all of us are mentally hyperactive, which leads to excessive worry and useless rumination.
 Next time you’re feeling overwhelmed or unfocused, pause and really listen to the chatter in your head.
 That alone will give you a degree of control and choice.

 I began to have more focus in my work — staying on task longer, spending less time and energy lost in rumination.
 And I started to get some traction in my slow-moving career.